MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 The question is not whether individual Dutch people are honest or fraudulent.
 The question is whether the system—the laws, algorithms, enforcement practices, housing allocation mechanisms, and cultural narratives—produces predictable outcomes that favour certain groups and disadvantage others.
 The evidence suggests that it does.
 The consequence is the effective exclusion of students who lack parental support in the form of housing, and who lack access to the social networks that gate the affordable segment of the housing market.

 The distinction between "failing to help" and "designed to exclude" is analytically important.
 A system that fails to help is negligent.
 A system whose every instrument—grant structure, housing market regulation, fraud enforcement, network-based allocation, labour market access, and moral narrative—converges on the same outcome is functioning as designed.
 This paper argues that the Dutch student system is the latter.

+The design is not a single blueprint.
+It is dynamic legislation and policy brought forth from a doctrine that specifies who belongs and who does not.
+The doctrine is the Calvinist inheritance that distinguishes the elect from the reprobate, the tested from the failed, the insider from the outsider.
+The legislation and policy are its expressions.
+The exclusion is their function.

 ---